-In this edition of the Counselor Corner, we will be tackling tips for writing teacher recommendations.
-Each year our office receives upwards of 20,000 applications, which means we are reading double to triple that number of recommendation letters.
+Each year our office receives 20,000+ applications, which means we are reading double to triple that number of recommendation letters.
 These letters play an integral role in rounding out a student’s file in the holistic review process.
-By telling us about the student’s work habits, personality traits, and areas of growth, you are giving us insight into what we can expect to see from them in our classrooms, dormitories, and other social spaces on campus.
+By telling us about the student’s work habits, personality traits, and areas of growth, you are giving us insight into what we can expect to see from them in our classrooms, residence halls, and other social spaces on campus.
 As the academic school year commences, we thought it would be helpful to share some of our own observations around what comprises particularly informative teacher recommendations:

 1. Be Aware of What Is Already Included in the Application